Bloody Buna: Background

-In 1942, the Japanese High Command decided that in order to isolate Australia, they would capture the airfields of Port Moresby in Papua New Guinea in order to use them as a forward air base against Australia.
-In July 1942, Japanese amphibious forces landed on the north coast of Papua New Guinea and moved inland towards Port Moresby, having to traverse the dense rainforest of the Owen Stanley Mountains.
-The only defence available was under-trained Australian militia, who were nicknamed "Chocos" because they were expected to melt like chocolate in the heat of battle against the jungle-trained Japanese forces.
+In 1942, the Japanese High Command decided that to isolate Australia, they would capture the airfields of Port Moresby in Papua New Guinea to use them as a forward air base against Australia.
+In July 1942, Japanese amphibious forces landed on the north coast of Papua New Guinea.
+They moved inland towards Port Moresby, having to traverse the dense rainforest of the Owen Stanley Mountains.
+The only defence available was under-trained Australian militia, nicknamed "Chocos" because they were expected to melt like chocolate in the heat of battle against the jungle-trained Japanese forces.
 But unexpectedly, the Chocos managed to slow the Japanese advance to a crawl, making time for Australian Imperial forces to arrive.
 Slowly the Australians began to roll the Japanese forces back through the mountains.
-The Japanese tried a flanking maneuver near at Milne Bay, but were repulsed by a joint Australian-American force.
+The Japanese tried a flanking maneuver near Milne Bay but were repulsed by a joint Australian-American force.
 Tropical diseases such as dengue fever, malaria and dysentery plagued both sides, with one Australian battalion losing a quarter of their strength to disease in one month.

 Description

-Bloody Buna is a two-player wargame where one player controls the Japanese forces and the other player controls the Australian and American forces.
+Bloody Buna is a two-player wargame where one player controls the Japanese forces, and the other player controls the Australian and American forces.
 Critic John Kula noted that as of 2000, this was the only board wargame that focused on the jungle war in Papua New Guinea.